mapbox/underreact/README.md

 };
 ```

-This approach is quite powerful as you can also use an **async function** to generate complex configurations.
+This approach is quite powerful as you can also use an **async function** (Node >= 8) to generate complex configurations.
 Let us look at a hypothetical use case:

 ```javascript
 // underreact.config.js